 AES-GCM-128 is used when the AKM negotiated is 00-0F-AC:14 or 00-0F-AC:16 and AES-GCM-256 is used when the AKM negotiated is 00-0F-AC:15 or 00-0F-AC:17.
 AES-GCM-X (in Table 8-113) is GCM with X-bit AES key.

-When the AEAD cipher mode used is GCM, the nonce, N, shall be set to the AEAD counter in the PTKSA as passed in the frame being protected.
+When the AEAD cipher mode used is GCM, the nonce, N, shall be 12 octets in length and shall be constructed as a concatenation of one octet sender indication (0x00 = non-AP STA, 0x01 = AP) and 11 least significant octets of the AEAD counter (from PTKSA) in big endian encoding.
+The AEAD counter is implicit in the (Re)Association Request and (Re)Association Response frames (0) and explicitly identified in the EAPOL-Key frames.
 Each successive invocation of the encryption operation of GCM shall increment the AEAD counter by 1.
+To guarantee uniqueness of GCM nonce values, the STA shall either deauthenticate or reassociate to derive a new PTKSA before the AEAD counter is incremented to 288.

-Processing of a received EAPOL-Key frame shall include verification that the received frame contains a counter that is strictly greater than the counter in the last received EAPOL-Key frame, and shall update thereceiver’s copy of the peer’s AEAD counter in its PTKSA to the value of the AEAD counter in the received, and verified, frame.
+When processing a received EAPOL-Key frame, the STA shall verify that the received frame contains an AEAD counter that is strictly greater than the transmitter’s AEAD counter in the PTKSA.
+If the counter is not greater, the STA shall discard the received EAPOL-Key frame.
+Otherwise, the STA shall update the transmitter’s AEAD counter in the PTKSA to the value received in the EAPOL-Key frame.